Electron neural closure for turbulent magnetosheath simulations: energy channels: Introduction

 Understanding and predicting the behavior of collisionless space plasmas in the near-Earth environment presents a fundamental scientific challenge due to its multi-scale nature.
 Many of the important theoretical and numerical results can be tested in this environment.
 Of particular interest are the energy exchanges and dissipation in collisionless plasmas, driven by reconnection and wave-particle interactions.
 Turbulence drives the formation of thin current sheets that reconnect and may drive secondary reconnection processes.
 Thus, these phenomena are intimately linked in plasmas~\cite{stawarz_turbulence-driven_2022}.
 Figuring out how plasma is energized in such turbulent environments was highlighted as one of the critical research questions for future space missions~\cite{retino_particle_2022}.
 These processes create extreme events posing serious risks to our infrastructure~\cite{thira_2019_2019}.

 The Earth's magnetosheath, which separates the bow shock from the magnetopause, is located at the interface between the Earth's magnetosphere system and the solar wind that drives space weather.
-The interplay between turbulence and reconnection in the magnetosheath has been a subject of study recently, for instance, the influence of turbulence on the length of current sheets formed~\cite{stawarz_interplay_2024}.
-This leaves open questions, such as understanding the interaction between magnetic reconnection and other types of waves and instabilities~\cite{nakamura_outstanding_2025} that contribute to plasma heating.
+The {interplay between turbulence and reconnection}~\cite{lazarian_turbulent_2015,lazarian_3d_2020} in the magnetosheath has recently been a subject of study, for instance, the influence of turbulence on the length of current sheets formed~\cite{stawarz_interplay_2024}.
+This leaves open questions, such as understanding the interaction between magnetic reconnection and other types of {waves and instabilities}~\cite{nakamura_outstanding_2025,khotyaintsev_collisionless_2019} that contribute to plasma heating.
 Indeed, the magnetosheath is also home to a variety of modes that are driven by pressure anisotropies, such as whistler waves, which have been recently associated with driving the formation of electron magnetic holes~\cite{arro_generation_2023,espinoza-troni_electron_2025}.
-These processes were studied using ECsim~\cite{lapenta_exactly_2017} (an energy-conserving semi-implicit Particle-in-Cell (PIC) code), which allows moderately large domains spanning sub-ion and electron scales and mass ratios $m_e/m_i \sim 100$.
+These processes were studied using ECsim~\cite{lapenta_exactly_2017} (an energy-conserving semi-implicit Particle-in-Cell (PIC) code), which allows moderately large domains spanning {ion Larmor radius-electron inertial length scales} and mass ratios $m_i/m_e \sim 100$.